Office: Gilbert House Rm. 32

 Office: Gilbert House Rm.
 33

-Her first book, The Multiracial Urban High School: Fearing Peers and Trusting Friends (2010) is based on a four year qualitative study about how school shapes adolescents’ friendships.
-Other published research includes topics such as: racial/ethnic discrimination among minority youth, peer groups, the emotional content of social movement protest, school choice and classroom self-disclosure among student sex workers.
-Her current research is about child soldiers and with Dr. Caitlin Killian she researches vaccination decision-making among young adults.
+She is the author of The Multiracial Urban High School: Fearing Peers and Trusting Friends (2010), a four year study about how school shapes teens’ friendships.
+Other published research includes topics such as: racial/ethnic discrimination among minority youth (Youth and Society), peer group dynamics (Sociological Studies of Childhood/Youth), school choice policy (Urban Review), the emotional content of social movement protest (City Limits) and the complexities of classroom self-disclosure (Teaching Sociology).
+She also researches strategies to prevent homelessness through voucher use (Finding Housing in Morris County, NJ: Report), child soldiers as a new social problem (Qualitative Sociology) and vaccination decision-making among emerging adults (American Journal of Sexuality Education).